-- Recognize and evaluate the effects of exposures in the workplace. - Monitor and evaluate compliance with NPDES and air permits in field applications. - Evaluate the interaction between human activities and the condition of a watershed. - Apply GIS to analyze environmental data in a real-world application.
+- Monitor and evaluate compliance with NPDES and air permits in field applications. - Use problem-solving and critical thinking skills in addressing environmental challenges - Analyze and interpret data related to environmental quality - Evaluate the interaction between human activities and the condition of a watershed. - Apply GIS to analyze environmental data in a real-world application.

-Students can prepare to become an Environmental Science Technician with a concentration in Occupational Safety.
-Students in the Occupational Safety concentration will be prepared to become Occupational Health and Safety Technicians in manufacturing settings or environmental settings.
+Students in the Occupational Safety concentration will be prepared to become Occupational Health and Safety Technicians in manufacturing or environmental settings.
 Occupational Health and Safety Technicians inspect workplaces for adherence to regulations on safety, health and the environment.
-Technicians work with specialists to test and measure potential hazards to help prevent harm to workers, property, the environment, and the general public.
+Technicians work alongside specialists to test and measure potential hazards to help prevent harm to workers, property, the environment, and the general public.